SoftwareAG/c8y-docs/content/protocol-integration/lpwan-custom-codec-bundle/implement-codec-microservice.md

     You need to create a device type (with `type` and `fieldbusType` properties, and the `c8y_LpwanCodecDetails` fragment) as well as an external ID for every device manufacturer and device model combination that this codec microservice supports:

-    * `type` is always "c8y_LpwanDeviceType"
+    * `type` is always "c8y_LpwanDeviceType".
-    * `fieldbusType` is always "lpwan"
+    * `fieldbusType` is always "lpwan".
     * The `c8y_LpwanCodecDetails` fragment contains:
-        * `codecServiceContextPath`- Custom codec microservice context path
+        * `codecServiceContextPath`- Custom codec microservice context path.
-        * `supportedDevice`- Supported device information
+        * `supportedDevice`- Supported device information.
-            *  `deviceManufacturer`- Device manufacturer
+            *  `deviceManufacturer`- Device manufacturer.
-            *  `deviceModel`- Device model
+            *  `deviceModel`- Device model.
-        * `supportedDeviceCommands`- A list of commands which this device supports
+        * `supportedDeviceCommands`- A list of commands which this device supports:
-            * `name`- Command name, matching the name of the predefined command template you create (see below)
+            * `name`- Command name, matching the name of the predefined command template you create (see below).
-            * `category`- Command category, matching the category of the predefined command template you create (see below)
+            * `category`- Command category, matching the category of the predefined command template you create (see below).

     <br/>